saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 This gives us the MLAG configuration as a dictionary.

-There are plenty of other APIs available to us in addition to `mlag` (https://pyeapi.readthedocs.io/en/latest/api_modules/_list_of_modules.html).
+There are plenty of other API modules available to us in addition to `mlag` (https://pyeapi.readthedocs.io/en/latest/api_modules/_list_of_modules.html).

 Some insight into how easy it is to use the `get` method on the other APIs: